RichterLab/NTLP/documentation/tutorials/setup-and-run.md

 job or query for its current state.

 ## Monitor the Test Case's Output
-The pi chamber test case runs 10,000 time steps and takes roughly 40 minutes on the Ivy Bridge cluster.
+The pi chamber test case runs 10,000 time steps and takes roughly 20 minutes on the AMD cluster.
 You can watch the simulation's execution by examining the contents of the log file as it is updated:

 ```shell